ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_046/Transcripts/Prose/gs046-1_gs046-1 ~ Denise Holt, Active Inference AI & the Spatial Web_transcript.md

 1:09:59 _Daniel:_
 Wow.
 All right!
 I'll go to another question.
-Dave asked in the chat,
-"""Does Verses plan eventually to expand the inventory of Element types (beyond the 12 mentioned in today's presentation)?"
+Dave asked in the chat, "Does Verses plan eventually to expand the inventory of Element types (beyond the 12 mentioned in today's presentation)?
-"People negotiate concerns that don't seem to fit easily in this framework."""
+People negotiate concerns that don't seem to fit easily in this framework."

 1:10:19 _Denise:_
 Yeah.
 So I don't know.
 I don't know if I can really answer that.
-And the reason why is because I don't?
-I don't? my technical knowledge of what's happening behind the scenes is very limited.
+And the reason why is because I don't, I don't -- my technical knowledge of what's happening behind the scenes is very limited.
 So the answer could be yes; it could be it's already there.
 I mean, the reality is, is those those 12 aspects are just, you know, kind of a generalized idea of what you can program.
 But when you're talking about, you know, HSTP being multidimensional, you know, and you can program in everything from like, you know, temperature to, you know, pressure to, you know, you can... you can... you can?